 How professional athletes are used as products.

-The Times analysis of 2009 death statistics showed:
+A Los Angeles Times analysis of 2009 death statistics showed:

 - For the first time ever in the U.S., more people were killed by drugs than motor vehicle accidents